Tree Form Pink Diamond Hydrangea

 This shrub, pruned into a tree form, is valued for its spires of mixed sterile and fertile white flowers in mid to late summer which quickly fade to a deep pink.
 Makes a wonderful garden accent.
 Regular pruning recommended to maintain tree form.

 Tree Form Pink Diamond Hydrangea features bold conical white flowers at the ends of the branches from mid summer to late fall.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pointy leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Tree Form Pink Diamond Hydrangea is a deciduous dwarf tree, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.